Black Friday is one of the biggest shopping days of the year, but retailers and shoppers aren’t the only ones keeping busy after Thanksgiving.

 Indoor plumbing is an amazing invention, and your kitchen sink can make cleanup a breeze.
 Pour in liquids or use the disposal to grind up scraps.
 Then, turn on the water, and it’s all magically swept away.
 That is, except when it gets stuck in the pipes.

-Yes, the No. 1 culprit for plumbing problems after Thanksgiving is homeowners trying to use their sink or garbage disposal as a garbage can.
+Yes, the No. 1 culprit for plumbing problems after Thanksgiving is homeowners trying to use their sink or garbage disposal as a garbage can, resulting in clogged pipes.

-Keep the water flowing smoothly by remembering these things should never go down your sink, even if you have a garbage disposal:
+Keep the water flowing smoothly by remembering that these things (many of them Thanksgiving staples) should never go down your sink, even if you run them through a garbage disposal:

 - Cooking oils